Acceptable Lifestyle Targets

 - Subverted in most of the Arab world.
 Most young people are expected to live with their parents until they earn enough money to purchase their own homes and get married.

-- On its way to becoming a Dead Horse Trope in America, thanks to the global recession.
+- On its way to becoming a Discredited Trope in America, thanks to the global recession.
 Getting sacked from your job and using all of your resources to pay bills is reason enough for most people to come crawling back to Mom and Dad.

 - Also, it is more common for adults to delay moving out of the house and to hear of vicenarians who not only still live with their parents, but never moved out in the first place.